Torfaen Museum

+Background

+It is an accredited museum, and is located in Pontypool, Torfaen.
+It is managed by the Torfaen Museum Trust (Ymddirieolaeth Amgueddfa Torfaen).

 Collections

 The museum has permanent and visiting exhibitions throughout the year detailing the industrial, social and cultural heritage and history of the Torfaen valley and Pontypool.
 Collections include local artefacts (clocks, household objects, ephemera) and a large collection of Pontypool & Usk Japanware, which was produced from the mid-18th century.
 Local artists show at the museum.

 The Dobell-Moseley Library & Archive is available for doing research into the local area.